elliottw/elliottw.github.io/CODE_OF_CONDUCT.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).
+If a community member engages in unacceptable behavior, the communityanizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. j.zhao2k19@gmail.com.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a communityanizer as soon as possible. j.zhao2k19@gmail.com.

-Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
-In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.
+Additionally, communityanizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
+In the context of in-person events,anizers will also provide escorts as desired by the person experiencing distress.

 ## 8. Addressing Grievances